Hoyas meet Flyers for the first time in program history

 Michael Cimilluca and Javan Robinson talk about the end of spring ball

-Neuberger, who coached running backs and tight ends at Cornell last season, returns to the Hilltop, where he coached wide receivers in 2012.
+Neuberger, who coached running backs and tight ends at Cornell in 2013, returns to the Hilltop, where he coached wide receivers in 2012.

 "The Hoya Football Family is very excited to welcome Michael Neuberger back the Hilltop," Georgetown Head Football Coach Rob Sgarlata said.
 "Michael is an excellent teacher who relates well to our student-athletes.
 He brings a positive and enthusiastic energy to the office every day and I am sure that will translate to success for our offense."